JaspreetKhela/e-commerce-back-end/README.md

 3. Download npm dependencies by typing `npm install` in your Command Line Interface.
 This application uses the express, mysql2, sequelize, and dotenv npm packages.

 ### Usage
+To seed the application, navigate the the seeds folder and type `node index.js` in the Command Line Interface.
 To use this application, navigate to the root folder in the cloned repository's directory and simply type `npm start` into the Command Line Interface to start the server.

 **Screenshots**: